Teaching

 Northwestern University

-• Developed lesson plans and managed discussion-oriented classrooms.
+• Developed lesson plans and managed discussion-oriented classrooms for over 200 students.

 • Organized constructive critique workshop sessions with a multi-disciplinary audience.